cadethacker/cade-bootcamp/10-spring-boot-start.md

 4. Check the zip file.

-Lets look into the zip file without exploding it.
+Let's look into the zip file without exploding it.
 I want to make sure all the files are in a "root" directory:

 `unzip -l RetailBackend.zip`
 OR